CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Application Configuration

-`-appconf` passes in an environment variable file to use for configuration
+The command `-appconf` passes in an environment variable file to use for configuration.

 The following forms are permitted: